 Level 1.
+Employees

-The Employees Level 2.
-The Health and Safety Representatives Level 3.
-The Directors, Managers and Supervisors Level 4.
-The Executive Director Level 5.
-The Committee Chairs and members of the Operating Committees Level 6.
-The Board of Directors and the Health and Safety Committee of the Board
+Level 2.
+Health and Safety Representatives

+Level 3.
+Program Managers and Supervisors

+Level 4.
+Executive Director

+Level 5.
+Board of Directors and the Health and Safety Committee of the Board

-Level I - The Employees
+Level I: Employees

-Employees are responsible for maintaining a reasonable working knowledge of the requirements of the Occupational Health and Safety Act.
+Employees are responsible for achieving a reasonable working knowledge of the requirements of the Occupational Health and Safety Act.
 They are also responsible for maintaining a reasonable working knowledge of health hazards in the workplace and preventive measures to be taken for their own protection.
 It is the obligation of all employees to work as safely as possible.
 Anyone not observing safety rules will be subject to disciplinary action up to and including dismissal.